How To Connect With Your Intuition Through Blackout Poetry

 as if they found it a comfort.

 In the days leading up to creating this blackout poem, I was reflecting on how helpful paying attention to my dreams is.
 Yet, when I started finding this blackout poem on the page, I had no idea what the blackout poem was going to be about.
 I’m usually surprised by the blackout poem I end up with when I use this method of intuitive journaling!
 Once I’ve created my blackout poem I like to give it a title and copy it into my journal alongside the date.
-Then I journal about why I think the particular words I choose and the poem I created stood out to me.
+Then I journal about why I think the particular words I chose and the poem I created stood out to me.

 Here’s how I created the blackout poem above.